How We Can Help

 Abuse from family, partners, and ex-partners happens in our community.
 Galop is a safe space to talk and think about what you want away from pressure at home.
 We can help you explore your options, plan to make you safer, look for safe housing and speak with the police.

 SEXUAL ABUSE & VIOLENCE

 Galop helps people who have been forced into sex, didn’t agree to what happened or are unsure how they feel about it.
 That might be from a stranger or someone you know well.
 We won’t pressure you and are led by what you want.

 QUESTIONS ABOUT THE CRIMINAL JUSTICE SYSTEM

-Galop can help if you have questions about criminal convictions or are concerned about Criminal Records Bureau (CRB) checks.
+Galop can help if you have questions about criminal convictions or are concerned about Disclosure and Barring Service (DBS) checks.
 We can also support you if you have to go to court as a victim or witness, and we can make a criminal injuries compensation claim on your behalf.